ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/operations/server-wide/compact-database.python.markdown

   You can choose whether to compact _documents_ and/or _selected indexes_.

 * **During compaction the database will be offline**.
-  The operation is a executed asynchronously as a background operation and can be awaited.
+  The operation is a executed asynchronously as a background operation and can be waited for using `wait_for_completion`.

 * The operation will **compact the database on one node**.
   To compact all database-group nodes, the command must be sent to each node separately.